rex706/PL0-Compiler/Readme.md

 Compiler for the PL/0 language with registers written in C.

-ERROR RECOVERY NOT IMPLEMENTED.
+*Error recovery not implemented.*

 ------------------------

-Compiler will read any text file from the command line specified by argv[1] of any name, take in any amount of the available commands in any order separated by spaces, and will output to a text file of any name.
+Compiler will first take in any text file from the command line of any name, then take in any amount of the available commands in any order separated by spaces, and will optionally output to a text file of any name.

-*Compiling in Linux Environment:*
+**Compiling in Linux Environment:**

 gcc -o [name] PL0Compiler.c LexiAnalyze.c ParserCodeGen.c PL0VM.c

-*Running in Linux Environment:*
+**Running in Linux Environment:**

 ./[name] [input] [commands] > [output]

-*Print commands:*
+**Print commands:**

 -s - print input source code.

 -l - print list of lexemes.

+-t - print lexemes in table format.

 -a - print generated assembly code.

+-o - print generated code in op format.

--v - print virtual machine execution trace.
+-v - print virtual machine execution trace and registers.

-Remark:

-A more detailed print statement of the lexeme table can be enabled at the end of LexiAnalyze.c.

-*Compile and cammand examples:*
+**Compile and cammand examples:**

-./compile input.txt –l –a –v -s		Print all types of output to the console.
+./compile input.txt –l –a –v -s		Print multiple types of output to the console.

-./compile input.txt –v				Print only the VM execution trace to the console.
+./compile input.txt –v				Print only the VM execution trace and registers to the console.

 ./compile input.txt					Print nothing to the console except for "in" and "out".

+./compile input.txt > output.txt	Divert all printing to output.txt.

 "/Cases" directory contains various test cases and examples that can be used with the compiler.

 ------------------------

-*EBNF of PL/0:*
+**EBNF of PL/0:**

 program :: = block "." .